The Marvel Cinematic Universe has become such a fixture of pop culture that it’s difficult to imagine that the whole ordeal was a massive crapshoot.

 “For me this is my ‘Thor One.’
 I've seen the other films and I respect them, but I can't spend too much time thinking about this as a three-quel because then I'll get tied up too much in respecting what went before and respecting what's to come after.
 [Thor: Ragnarok] has to be a standalone film because this could be the only time I do this.
 I just want to make it [my] version of a Marvel film in the best way possible.”

-But the biggest shift in style was the tone.
-Comedy plays a much bigger part in this movie than it did in almost every other Marvel film.
-But it’s not just the inclusion of humor that’s noteworthy, but the way it steps on the toes of every attempt at sincerity.
-See, the scene where Thor attempts to sway Valkyrie to join his cause.
-A line like “I choose to run toward my problems instead of away from them,” is immediately followed by Thor tossing a bowling ball at the window, which then ricochets and hits him in the face.
-One line that I hear often is that this film "humanizes" Thor, which as best as I can tell means that this film thwarts any chance the audience has to take him seriously.
+But it’s not just the inclusion of humor that’s noteworthy, or even the way it seems to knowingly rebuff and retcon the first two-thirds of a trilogy, but the way it steps on the toes of every attempt at sincerity--that sincerity which those first films really excelled at.
+See, the scene where Thor attempts to sway Valkyrie to join his cause, and him telling her “I choose to run toward my problems instead of away from them,” is immediately followed by Thor tossing a bowling ball at the window, which then ricochets and hits him in the face.
+One argument that I hear often is that this film "humanizes" Thor, which as best as I can tell means that it actively sabotages any chance the audience has to take him seriously.
+The humor here is way less motivated than it was in not only that first Thor movie, but any other branch of the MCU.

 There’s certainly a shock factor when Hela crushes Mjolnir, even if you did see it in the trailer.
 But even without his hammer, Thor’s success rate is mostly level with every other film we’ve seen him in.
 He technically loses the match against Hulk, but he was actually holding his own pretty well before The Grandmaster tased him.
 He's being kept down by an external factor, not any personal failing.
 Actually, Thor never runs into an obstacle that he can’t overcome without his hammer, he generally just has to wait for the right moments to make his move.
-Likewise, Thor’s resolve is never really tested, nor does it ever waver.
-Even the revelation of Odin’s history as a warmonger never makes him question what he’s fighting for.

 Thor’s storyline in “Ragnarok” has echoes of his arc in the first film.
 In both outings, Thor is suddenly cut off from everything that he used to associate with power and worth and has to reassess what those mean, but his journey is much stronger in that first film.